ddoodev/guide/docs/base-guide/starting.md

 client.start().then(async () => {
   const commands = [
+    // command names can contain only a-z, numbers and -. also, they must be lower-case and up to 32 in length.
-    // command names must be lower-case, 1-32 length and must not use any symbols expect a-z and - { name: 'ping', description: 'pong!' }
+    { name: 'ping', description: 'pong!' }
   ]